moja-global/About_moja_global/CONTRIBUTING.md

 ## FAQ and General Questions

-If you have any questions then please start by going through our [FAQs](https://github.com/moja-global/.github/wiki).
-If your question is not answered there, please write to info@moja.global.
+Before asking any questions, please have a look at our [FAQs](https://github.com/moja-global/.github/wiki).
+If your question isn't answered there, please write to info@moja.global.

-If your question concerns the code of a project, then please create a [new issue] in the relevant repository.
+If your question concerns the code of a project, then you should create a [new issue] in the relevant project's repository.

-You're also invited to [join moja global](Contributing/How-to-Join-moja-global.md) and ask your question(s) in the relevant channel of our private [Slack workspace](https://mojaglobal.slack.com/).
+You can also [join moja global](Contributing/How-to-Join-moja-global.md) and then ask your question(s) in the relevant channel of our private [Slack workspace](https://mojaglobal.slack.com/).

 ## How To Get Credit for Your Contribution?

 We use the [All Contributors Bot](https://allcontributors.org/) to recognize contributors.

-To get recognized, just add the following sentence in a comment after making your contribution (like submitting a pull request, replying to a question, resolving an issue, etc.):
+To get recognized, just add the following line to a comment after making your contribution (like submitting a pull request, replying to a question, resolving an issue, etc.):

 ```
 @all-contributors please add <@username> for <contributions>